Malta has always been a crossroads of nations.

 The Maltese Genome Project mapped the genetic code of around 4,000 Maltese people, which at around 1% of the population, is a good statistically representative sample of the Maltese population.
 The aim of this project is to gather genetic population information for Malta, which can help study diseases common among the Maltese.
 It also provides the possibility to trace back the origins of the Maltese civilisation.

-Around 7,000 years ago, a group of farmers from Sicily landed in Malta, to become the first humans to colonise the island.
+Around 7,000 years ago, a group of farmers from Sicily landed in Malta, to become the first humans to colonize the island.
 After 1,000 years, these people started making history.
-They built over 30 temple complexes, the oldest free-standing buildings in the world, older than the pyramids and Stonehenge, marking the rise of a complex civilisation with a ritualistic and artistic culture.
+They built over 30 temple complexes, the oldest free-standing buildings in the world, older than the pyramids and Stonehenge, marking the rise of a complex civilization with a ritualistic and artistic culture.

 The temple-building Maltese prospered for 1,500 years until their sudden and mysterious disappearance around 2500 BC.
 For the next 4,000 years, Malta was continuously conquered and populated by different people.

 Bronze Age settlers started to inhabit the land.
 Around 700 BC came the Phoenicians, followed by the Carthaginians in 332 BC, and then the Romans in 218 BC.
 Professor Alex Felice suggests that during this period, Malta’s population was “only a couple of thousand at most.”
 This is where it starts to get interesting.
 A 2004 National Geographic magazine interview claimed that 50% of Maltese men are of Phoenician origin.
 However, this finding was later found to be flawed.
-Archaeological and historical evidence indicates that there was not a large enough Phoenician population in Malta that could have lasted until today.
+Archaeological and historical evidence indicates that there was not a large enough Phoenician living in Malta that could have been the real origins of the current Maltese population.

 Data from the Maltese Genome Project traces the origins of the current Maltese population to just 80km north of Malta.
 After the Romans left, the population shrunk again to a few hundred people at most.
 Then, around 1,000 years ago, a documented influx of people from Arab-ruled Sicily and Southern Italy started to repopulate the island once more.